lezer-parser/website/site/docs/guide/index.md

 A `@dialects` declaration provides the list of dialects supported by the grammar.
-Individual tokens (as well as tokens produced by specializing another tokens) can be annotated with a `dialect` pseudo-prop to indicate that they can only occur when that dialect is active.
+Individual tokens (as well as tokens produced by specializing other tokens) can be annotated with a `dialect` pseudo-prop to indicate that they can only occur when that dialect is active.
 Multiple dialects may be active at once.